U.S. inspector wanted reactor shut on quake fears: report

 Peck could not immediately be reached for comment.

-NRC spokeswoman Lara Uselding said the agency is confident that the plant is capable of withstanding a powerful quake.
-Peck's analysis is currently working its way through a review process inside the NRC, she said.

-Concerns about Diablo Canyon's safety came into focus after an earthquake and tsunami severely damaged the Fukushima nuclear power plant in Japan in 2011.
+Concerns about Diablo Canyon's safety came into focus after a powerful earthquake and tsunami severely damaged the Fukushima nuclear power plant in Japan in 2011.
 Diablo Canyon is also located on the California coast where it uses ocean water for cooling.

 Sunday's earthquake in Northern California injured more than 100 people, damaged historic buildings, set some homes on fire and caused power and water outages Napa Valley, a picturesque region north of San Francisco that is known worldwide for its wines.

-(Reporting by Barani Krishnan, additional reporting by Rory Carroll in San Francisco; editing by Paul Simao, Andre Grenon and Lisa Shumaker)
+(Reporting by Barani Krishnan; Additional reporting by Rory Carroll in San Francisco; Editing by Paul Simao and Andre Grenon)